-Throughout this journey, there have been lots of things I tried to little effect but there were also some things I did that I considered ‘smart moves’.
-Things that increased my traffic and engaged a loyal audience
+Throughout this journey, there have been lots of things I tried with little effect but there were also some things I did that I considered ‘smart moves’.
+Things that increased my traffic and engaged a loyal audience.

 I learnt this too late so am playing catch up now.
-Having a subscription list is the single most valuable asset your brand will own.
-The second you set up your website, have a way that you can start collecting readers email addresses via a subscription plug in.
+Having a subscription list I believe is the single most valuable asset your brand will own.
+The second you set up your website, have a way that you can start collecting readers email addresses via a subscription plugin.

 #2 Treat it like a business